Wilfrid Scawen Blunt: Anti-imperialism, beliefs and politics

-In 1869 Blunt married Lady Anne Noel, daughter of the Earl of Lovelace and Ada Lovelace, and granddaughter of Lord Byron.
-Together the Blunts travelled through Spain, Algeria, Egypt, the Syrian Desert, and extensively in the Middle East and India.
-Based upon pure-blooded Arabian horses they obtained in Egypt and the Nejd, they co-founded Crabbet Arabian Stud.
-They later bought a property near Cairo named Sheykh Obeyd to house their horse-breeding operation in Egypt.
+When describing late 19th and early 20th century Orientalist authors, Edward Said wrote of Blunt: "[he] believed his vision of things Oriental was individual, self-created out of some intensely personal encounter with the Orient, Islam, or the Arabs" and "expressed general contempt for official knowledge held about the East."
+Notably, Said marked Blunt as exceptional in not exhibiting most other Orientalists' "final...traditional Western hostility to and fear of the Orient."

 As an adult Blunt became an atheist, though he underwent episodes of faith.
-His writings and some of his friendships show he gained a serious interest in Islam and became immersed in its reformist strands.
+He had a serious interest in Islam and became immersed in its reformist strands.
 Blunt had supposedly become a convert to Islam under the influence of Jamal al-Din al-Afghani.
-He agreed before he died to see a priest, Fr Vincent McNabb, and receive Communion, so fulfilling a prediction of Sir William Henry Gregory, as recalled by his wife: "You will see Wilfrid will die with the wafer in his mouth."
+However, he agreed before he died to see a priest, Fr Vincent McNabb, and receive Communion, so fulfilling a prediction of Sir William Henry Gregory, as recalled by his wife: "You will see Wilfrid will die with the wafer in his mouth."

-In 1882, Blunt championed the cause of Urabi Pasha, which led to him being barred from Egypt for four years.
-Blunt was generally anti-imperialist as a matter of belief.
-His support for Irish independence led to imprisonment in 1888 for chairing an anti-eviction meeting in County Galway that had been banned by the Chief Secretary, Arthur Balfour.
-He was held in Galway Prison, then at Kilmainham Gaol in Dublin.